-All capital instruments issued by the MSI Group are issued within Morgan Stanley and are not marketable instruments.
-1.
+All capital instruments issued by the MSEHSE Group are issued within Morgan Stanley and are not marketable instruments.

 Interest rate at which Morgan Stanley is offering loans, in the relevant currency, to members of the Morgan Stanley Group on such day, which counterparties have acknowledged and agreed to apply to any loan, acting on an arm's length basis.
-The repayment date can be extended by 395 days on each business day but no later than 49 years from utilisation date, and unless a term-out notice is sent.
-2.

-20. Appendix III: MSI Group and MSIP Own Funds Disclosure Template
+20. Appendix III: MSI Group, MSIP and MSEHSE Group Own Funds Disclosure Template